houseofback/aws-serverless-workshops/WebApplication/4_RESTfulAPIs/README.md

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>

-1. In the left nav, click on **Resources** under your WildRydes API.
+1. In the left nav, click on **Resources** under your WildRydes-firstname-lastname API.

 1. From the **Actions** dropdown select **Create Resource**.